Links

 Geographical priorities: Collecting data to identify areas of greatest need from independent news media across the world, including both for-profit and non-profit, but excluding government-controlled and state-owned media was at the heart of INERC priorities.

 Type of funding: INERC did not provide funding per se.
-It directly connected several major funders, networks organizing independent news media, media development organizations, and research capacity to enable more effective and informed coordinated emergency relief.
+It directly connected several major funders, networks organizing independent news media, media development organisations, and research capacity to enable more effective and informed coordinated emergency relief.

 Funding opportunities: INERC was a temporary initiative, initially planned for six months, and supplement the important work done by others to coordinate media funding and media development.
 INERC came to an end on 31 October 2020.

-The International Women's Media Foundation, located in Washington, D.C., is an organization working internationally to elevate the status of women in the media.
+The International Women's Media Foundation, located in Washington, D.C., is an organisation working internationally to elevate the status of women in the media.
 The IWMF has created programs to help women in the media develop practical solutions to the obstacles they face in their careers and lives.

 Priorities related to media development and journalism: IWMF believes that promoting the work and advancing the role of women in the news media across the globe is critical to transparency and a diversity of voices.